Erez Aloni

 Profile

-Erez Aloni’s primary research interests lie in the legal regulation of adult relationships and complex family structures.
-His work stages the family as an institution affected by a broad range of laws, norms, and economic structures; he is particularly interested in the distributional results of legal regulation of the household and in the intersection of private law with family law.
+Erez Aloni's primary research interests center around the legal regulation of adult relationships and complex family structures.
+He stages the family as an institution influenced by a broad range of laws, norms, and economic structures.
+His particular focus lies in understanding the distributional outcomes of legal regulations within households and exploring the intersection of private law with family law.

 Courses